NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 #### Higher Speed Operation with Single Mode Operation

 This section describes how higher speed operation is simulated with single mode operation.
 When the required sensible load is less than the full load sensible capacity at Speed n (Speed Number > 1), its performance is almost the same as the performance for the Coil:Heating:DX:SingleSpeed model at different flow rate and capacity with given Speed n.
-No liner interpolation is performed between two adjacent speeds.
+No linear interpolation is performed between two adjacent speeds.
+The highest speed which does not exceed the sensible load is used for each HVAC timestep.
+This operation does not apply to the case when the sensible load is above the highest sensible capacity.

 #### Waste heat calculation